 When it comes to your own subject lines, our advice is to test, test, test.

 Set up an A/B test of two emails — one that uses an emoji in the subject line, and one that doesn’t — and see which version your subscribers prefers.
 This can help you optimize your open rates in the future.

 AWeber lets you A/B test more than just subject lines, too.
 Our testing tools allows you to test almost everything, like send times, copy, templates, buttons, images, and more!
-Try a free 30-day trial of AWeber and you can start split testing today!
+Try AWeber Free and you can start split testing today!